acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.hyperlink/README.md

 ## Dependencies
-This plugin does not depend on any othe plugins.
+This plugin does not currently depend on any other plugins, but will depend on the "Profile" plugin in the future to recognize the types of elements to link to.